Academic Policies & Standards

 Incomplete (I) Grades

-- a death in the immediate family;
+- a death in the immediate family

-If circumstances are deemed appropriate, the student may petition the instructor for time beyond the end of the semester to finish the work.
+A student may petition the instructor for time beyond the end of the semester to finish the work.
 If the instructor agrees, an “I” grade will be given.
-An Incomplete Grade Form indicating work completed and work to be completed must be signed by the student, instructor, and the department chairperson, and turned into the Registrar’s Office at the end of the semester.
+An Incomplete Grade Form (found in myUVU) must be submitted electronically by the instructor.
+Failing to complete the “I” and replace it with the appropriate letter grade may negatively affect any financial aid.

 Repeating a Course